-In the Listen Up! program, participants collaborate in storytelling by making documentary films.
-Differing from traditional “questionnaire only” documentaries, Listen Up! engages participants from partnering organizations in a journey of self-discovery by using a variety of creative activities and artistic mediums.
-From science experiments, music, and community service, to writing, painting, dancing or any other combination of inventive activities, students investigate their own personal perspectives and are filmed sharing their stories in their own words.
+In the Listen Up! program, local youth participate in storytelling by making documentary films.
+Differing from traditional “questionnaire only” documentaries, Listen Up! engages young people in a journey of self discovery by experimenting with creative expression and storytelling art-forms.
+From science experiments, music, and movement, to writing, painting, drawing or any other combination of inventive activities, students investigate their own personal perspectives and are filmed sharing their stories in their own words.

 "Listen Up! has provided me with a space that lets me express things that bother me or things that I just genuinely care about.
 And all the while I get to do it with my friends."

 "To hear our story while a pandemic is still in effect should give relief.
 Relief for the simple fact we have plans that will make this world better and that theres individuals that actually care.
 Whether it's face to face or virtual the message that should be received from this will still remain the same, that we have a voice and it's about time it's heard." —DeAndre, Douglass High, 12th Grade

 "I feel it so paramount that our young people give voice to their personal narratives.
 So often they are marginalized or seen as foreign entities that don’t matter.
 This platform offers that opportunity .
 The opportunity to speak and to share their stories.
 Deconstruct any notions of the single narrative that prevents some from seeing others as human.
 This is relevant even more so now than ever.
 With the lingering effects of COVID-19, people are afraid .
 It is platforms such as these that give us the time we need to learn about others.
 This new way of connecting may give us new eyes in a world that always makes young people invisible." — Crystal L. Johnson-Evans, Live Seed, Inc. Exec.
 Director

 In partnership with Memphis Academy of Health Sciences, the Butterfly Effect Girls Mentoring Program, and the National Coalition of 100 Black Women